Image scaling: Deep convolutional neural networks

 The availability of AI upscaling tools has led to confusion where a person believes that the upscaled version of a blurry image is genuinely showing them the subject of the original photograph.
+In 2025 a user of the social media site X posted an AI-upscaled version of a low resolution photo of Donald Trump that they had zoomed in on, and asked if anyone could "explain what the hell is happening to his forehead".
+Experts noted that the image had been distorted by the upscaling process, and that such tools "inevitably have to invent, or at least recreate, details that were or were not there".

+Comparison of a high-quality reproduction of Lilith by John Collier and an AI attempt at restoring it, with added hallucinations.

 Applications

 General

 Image scaling is used in, among other applications, web browsers, image editors, image and file viewers, software magnifiers, digital zoom, the process of generating thumbnail images, and when outputting images through screens or printers.

 Video

 This application is the magnification of images for home theaters for HDTV-ready output devices from PAL-Resolution content, for example, from a DVD player.
 Upscaling is performed in real time, and the output signal is not saved.

 Pixel-art scaling

 As pixel-art graphics are usually low-resolution, they rely on careful placement of individual pixels, often with a limited palette of colors.
 This results in graphics that rely on stylized visual cues to define complex shapes with little resolution, down to individual pixels.
 This makes scaling pixel art a particularly difficult problem.

 Specialized algorithms were developed to handle pixel-art graphics, as the traditional scaling algorithms do not take perceptual cues into account.

 Since a typical application is to improve the appearance of fourth-generation and earlier video games on arcade and console emulators, many are designed to run in real time for small input images at 60 frames per second.

 On fast hardware, these algorithms are suitable for gaming and other real-time image processing.
 These algorithms provide sharp, crisp graphics, while minimizing blur.
 Scaling art algorithms have been implemented in a wide range of emulators such as HqMAME and DOSBox, as well as 2D game engines and game engine recreations such as ScummVM.
 They gained recognition with gamers, for whom these technologies encouraged a revival of 1980s and 1990s gaming experiences.

 Such filters are currently used in commercial emulators on Xbox Live, Virtual Console, and PSN to allow classic low-resolution games to be more visually appealing on modern HD displays.
 Recently released games that incorporate these filters include Sonic's Ultimate Genesis Collection, Castlevania: The Dracula X Chronicles, Castlevania: Symphony of the Night, and Akumajō Dracula X Chi no Rondo.